Rajiv Mehrotra

-Rajiv Mehrotra is an Indian writer, television producer-director, documentary film maker, a personal student of the Dalai Lama for whom he manages as Trustee/Secretary The Foundation for Universal Responsibility established with the Nobel Peace Prize.
-He is best known as the former acclaimed host of one of India's longest running talk shows on public television, "In Conversation", that has been through several incarnations over more than twenty years, aired on the India's National broadcaster, Doordarshan News Channel, Saturdays at 9.30 pm.
+Rajiv Mehrotra is an Indian writer, television producer-director, documentary film maker, and a personal student of the Dalai Lama, for whom he manages as Trustee/Secretary the Foundation for Universal Responsibility, established with the Nobel Peace Prize.
+He is best known as the former acclaimed host of one of India's longest running talk shows on public television, "In Conversation", that went through several incarnations over more than 20 years, and aired on India's national broadcaster, Doordarshan.